Nau mai, haere mai. On 1 October, Housing New Zealand joined HLC and KiwiBuild to form Kāinga Ora – Homes and Communities.

 What does this mean?

 Housing New Zealand will develop its existing Greys Ave property in central Auckland.
 This will be a significant project and will take several years to complete.
-It will involve moving the current tenants to new homes.
 We are working closely with key government agencies including health and social development, not for profit organisations and international experts in supportive, inner city housing.
 We are also listening closely to the experiences of our current tenants and neighbours.

 Does this redevelopment include the Lower Greys flats?